EXAMPLES OF WAYS TO REDUCE NOISE EXPOSURE LEVELS IN THE WORKPLACE

 The Noise Regs say that hearing protection is a last resort and that the employer must exhaust all other means of reducing noise exposures first, before reaching for hearing protection.

+That means there is a legal obligation on employers to reduce noise levels where reasonably practicable, even if it does not eliminate the noise completely.
 These are some examples of noise control measures I have come across during noise assessments - not all of them are overly complex or cost a lot of money, but they were effective.

-Don’t forget, the Noise Regs are focused on the average noise exposure for people, not just occasional bursts above 85 dB(A) and a cabin / refuge / machine enclosure / curtain / partition wall could mean people don’t need hearing protection at all, even if still occasionally exceeding a noise level of 85 dB(A) for short times as they monitor equipment.
+The Noise Regs are focused on the average noise exposure for people and not just occasional bursts above 85 dB(A), and a reduction of a few decibels in the highest noise parts of their job could mean they don’t need hearing protection at all, even if they still occasionally get a bit of noise exceeding 85 dB(A) for short times.
+I’m aware that can sound a bit opaque, so as examples of what I mean:

 The humble plastic strip curtain